OTRF/ThreatHunter-Playbook/playbooks/windows/06_credential_access/credential_dumping_T1003/credentials_from_ad/kerberoasting.md

 ## Potential False Positives

-* Anytime a user wants access to a service a service ticket is requested.
+* Anytime a user wants access to a service, a service ticket is requested.
 Meaning, service tickets are requested very often in enviroments.
 This makes this attack hard to hunt for.

 ## Hunter Notes